 Early/Direct Admission to the Nursing Program

 Highly qualified students may apply for early admission to the Nursing Program.
 This means that after acceptance, but before enrolling at Bethel University, they may also be accepted into the Nursing Program.
-This option is available to a limited number of first time freshmen entering Bethel as pre-nursing majors.
+This option is available to a limited number of first year and transfer students entering Bethel as pre-nursing majors.

 - To be considered for early enrollment an applicant must have an ACT combined score of 26 or more.
 The Admissions and Progression Committee determines how many of the qualified students will receive a letter inviting them to apply for early admission.
 To apply the student must write an essay and submit one reference from a high school teacher or counselor.